 Unlike conventional backup plans, which are executed at the designated time, real-time cloud backup is constantly observing and collecting the changes made to the files.
 Further, every minute CloudBerry Backup performs backups to mirror those changes in the cloud.
 It is similar to the way Google Drive works in that files in the cloud are always up-to-the-minute with your local files.
 That way you can be sure that your files are always secure and accessible from the cloud.

 As we've mentioned earlier, real-time cloud backup is not your best option when it comes to large files, particularly pst files; conventional backup plans are more suitable for this role.
 Also, it doesn't work properly with shared folders and NAS storages at the moment, so it's recommended to use the feature only with local folders.
-Real-time backup utilizes FileSystemWatcher API, which tracks the changes made to files and importantly has a limited buffer.
+Real-time backup utilizes a FileSystemWatcher API, which tracks the changes made to files and importantly has a limited buffer.
 If there are many changes in a short time, the buffer can overflow.
 This causes the component to lose track of changes in the directory.
 Therefore, if you perform a large number of changes to files within a minute, CloudBerry Backup might not pick them up until after you restart the computer or CloudBerry Backup services.
 Finally, purging occurs hourly, and the email notifications—daily.

 Every 60 seconds the backup procedure will commence, uploading to the cloud all the changes made in the last minute.
-Needless to say, you can close the app window altogether, and the services will perform real-time backup in the background.
+Needless to say, you can close the app window altogether, and the services will perform a real-time backup in the background.